Join our family as we serve and empower the community together!

 • Tracking the outreach and recruitment data, following the recruitment drive after Outreach event/activities (E.g. Door-to-Door Knocking)

-Volunteers Coordination & Management
+Volunteers Coordination and Management

 • Onboard volunteers and conduct volunteer briefing (onsite/online) prior to each volunteering sessions for both individual and/or group volunteering